-- 4.9 Non-margined derivative transactions incur neither initial nor variation margin: changes in the mark-to-market value of the derivative are not reserved for upfront or day by day.
-As a result, negative mark-to-market fluctuations in value may result in unexpected liquidity outflows for a firm if the derivatives contracts were to be terminated early.1 - 4.10 A firm's derivative counterparty may, at any time, request early termination of the transaction.
-Such requests may occur for a number of reasons, but will likely occur when the counterparty is 'in the money' on the transaction: conversely, that means the firm is out of the money at the point of early termination, and, for non-margined trades, it will therefore incur an unexpected liquidity outflow if it accepts the request. - 4.11 A firm may still accept such requests, despite having no legal obligation to do so, as rejection could suggest it does not have enough liquidity to compensate its 'in the money' counterparty.
-Such a perception could result in the firm being locked out of wholesale funding markets. - 4.12 Payments at the contractual maturity date of the derivative are accounted for in the LCR.
+4.9 Non-margined derivative transactions incur neither initial nor variation margin: changes in the mark-to-market value of the derivative are not reserved for upfront or day by day.
+As a result, negative mark-to-market fluctuations in value may result in unexpected liquidity outflows for a firm if the derivatives contracts were to be terminated early.8

+4.10 A firm's derivative counterparty may, at any time, request early termination of the transaction.
+Such requests may occur for a number of reasons, but will likely occur when the counterparty is 'in the money' on the transaction: conversely, that means the firm is out of the money at the point of early termination, and, for non-margined trades, it will therefore incur an unexpected liquidity outflow if it accepts the request.

+4.11 A firm may still accept such requests, despite having no legal obligation to do so, as rejection could suggest it does not have enough liquidity to compensate its 'in the money' counterparty.
+Such a perception could result in the firm being locked out of wholesale funding markets.

+4.12 Payments at the contractual maturity date of the derivative are accounted for in the LCR.
 Liquidity risk from early termination is not included, because there is no contractual obligation to accept a request for early termination.
 Therefore if the contractual maturity date falls outside the LCR stress horizon, and an early termination request is accepted, the resulting outflow will not be included in the LCR.
-As with debt buyback risk, early terminations of non-margined derivatives result in an original maturity date contractually outside the 30 day horizon of the LCR being transformed into an effective maturity date that falls within that 30 day window (see Chart 1). - 4.13 When assessing liquidity risk arising from non-margined derivatives, based on the firm's percentage of outstanding exposure, the supervisor may: - (a) choose either peak or average exposure on a mark-to-market basis of out-of-the-money contracts; - (b) identify a historical time period which, allows the supervisor to 'look through' unusual events regarding frequency of early termination requests; and - (c) take into account the following factors as a guide for setting the size of the add-on: - (i) exposure, as a proportion of total balance sheet, to non-margined derivatives; and - (ii) exposure to derivatives with more volatile mark-to-market valuations.
-On average, greater mark-to-market volatility will cause greater liquidity outflows from early termination, for a given frequency of early terminations and a given exposure. - 4.14 The PRA's approach relies on firms' systems and processes recording instances of early termination requests, including the circumstances in which they arise.
+As with debt buyback risk, early terminations of non-margined derivatives result in an original maturity date contractually outside the 30 day horizon of the LCR being transformed into an effective maturity date that falls within that 30 day window (see Chart 1).

+4.13 When assessing liquidity risk arising from non-margined derivatives, based on the firm's percentage of outstanding exposure, the supervisor may:

+- (e) choose either peak or average exposure on a mark-to-market basis of out-of-the-money contracts; - (f) identify a historical time period which, allows the supervisor to 'look through' unusual events regarding frequency of early termination requests; and - (g) take into account the following factors as a guide for setting the size of the add-on: - (i) exposure, as a proportion of total balance sheet, to non-margined derivatives; and - (ii) exposure to derivatives with more volatile mark-to-market valuations.
+On average, greater mark-to-market volatility will cause greater liquidity outflows from early termination, for a given frequency of early terminations and a given exposure.

-1 While the materiality of the non-margined derivative market has declined as a result of the move to greater margining and central clearing, the PRA considers that non-margined derivatives can be a material liquidity risk for some firms.
+4.14 The PRA's approach relies on firms' systems and processes recording instances of early termination requests, including the circumstances in which they arise.